Brooklyn Bridge–City Hall/Chambers Street station: Track layout

 The two "express" tracks, currently unused in regular revenue service, merge into a single tail track south of the station.
 The tail track is 620 ft long from the switch points to the bumper block, where an emergency exit is available.
+Before the extension to Broad Street opened, the two westernmost (now southbound) tracks ramped up to just before the portal from the Brooklyn Bridge, ending at a wooden gate.
+These tracks did not have any third rails and were never used.

-North of this station, there are two stub tracks, which end behind the now-closed Queens-bound side platform.
+North of this station, there are numerous switches connecting all four tracks.
+The easternmost two tracks are stubs that end behind the now-closed Queens-bound side platform.
 These tracks were formerly connected to the south tracks of the Manhattan Bridge, until they were disconnected in 1967 as part of the Chrystie Street Connection, with the BMT Broadway Line being connected to the south tracks instead.
 Also north of this station, the former southbound express track (now the northbound track) splits into two tracks just south of Canal Street: the former northbound local track, and the former southbound express track (the current northbound track).